fatherdougalmaguire/fatherdougalmaguire.github.io/privacy.md

 Use anything contained within this blog at your own risk.

 I've tried to make the information contained within as accurate as possible.

-It will not cause your computer to explode, your socks to get holes or your cat to leave home.
+It will not cause your computer to explode, your hair to fall out or your cat to leave home.

-No representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained therein for any purpose.
+No representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the blog or the information, products, services, or related graphics contained therein for any purpose.

-In no event will any liablility be borne for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits arising out of, or in connection with, the use of this website.
+In no event will any liablility be borne for any loss or damage including, without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits arising out of, or in connection with, the use of this website.